Erickson Water System

 In 2005 a new water treatment plant was commissioned on Arrow Creek following a referendum in which water users considered multiple options for treatment.
 This plant now serves the Erickson community as well as the Town of Creston.
 The treatment process includes coarse screening, settling, fine screening, membrane filtration, UV disinfection and residual disinfection by chlorination.
 A System Control and Data Acquisition (SCADA) unit allows for remote plant monitoring and operation.

-An open pond currently provides storage for the Erickson system for fire fighting and additional water during peak demand periods.
-In the near future, however, this pond will be decommissioned and replaced with two closed concrete reservoirs.
+Two enclosed reservoirs constructed in 2017 provides storage for the Erickson system for fire fighting and additional water during peak demand periods.

 Storage and pressure in the Erickson system meets standardized requirements for fire protection in some areas.
 For more information contact your subscribing insurance provider.
 RDCK Water Services plans to conduct a Fire Underwriters Survey (FUS) assessment in 2018, to determine fire protection capabilities gained due to the Erickson Water System upgrades project.